 [This topic was requested with a slightly different title: How to make a convincing argument.]

-The word argument itself makes people think of lawyers or divorce proceedings, which isn’t a great start for helping them like what you’re going to say.
-It’s worth starting with the more positive word: convince.
+The word argument itself makes people think of lawyers or divorce proceedings, which are poor connotations if you’re hoping to charm someone into agreeing with you.
+It’s worth shifting to the more positive word: convince.
 The goal is to persuade, to make them want to agree with you and feel happy, smart, or right, when they do.
 This has higher odds of success than trying to pin them into a mental submission hold, using logic to corner them into admitting stupidity.
-If you use your smarts to wrap people’s mind into a pretzel, don’t be surprised that when you turn your back, they’ll wiggle their way back to the shape they had before.
+If you use your smarts to wrap someone’s mind into a pretzel, don’t be surprised if when you leave it will return to the shape they had before.
 And resent you for twisting them up too.

 No matter how persuasive you are most people will not hear you.
 Most people will not change.
 But why do you need anyone to change?
 It’s a question most compulsive arguers never ask.
 Perhaps all you need is to be heard, or feel smart, which can be done in other ways.
 The goal of sharpening of your own mind through the process, a goal you can’t fail at no matter how others respond, can be achieved without convincing anyone of anything.
 This might lead you into the pleasure of actual conversation.